Transfer Student Admission

 - Spring Quarter: classes begin in late March or early April

 Please submit all required items by the published document deadlines.
 Official documents, including test scores and transcripts in their original sealed envelope, may be hand-carried to Cal State East Bay's Enrollment Information Center, located on the first floor of the Student Services and Administration (SA) Building on the Hayward Campus, or the Academic Services Center on the Concord Campus.
 Or they may be mailed to:

 Office of Admission

 Cal State East Bay's application for admission applies only to the term of entry indicated on the application form at the time of submission.
 If you would like to update the term of entry on your application, simply log back into your saved application stored in CSU Mentor, update your desired term of entry, confirm your address and previously attended institutions are still current, and submit the form with your application fee online.
 Cal State East Bay will then notify you upon receipt of your updated application with a letter by postal mail.

 Official transcripts from all college or university attended must be sent to Cal State East Bay by the published document deadlines.

-After enrollment, students will have transferrable credits outlined in a CSU Academic Advisement Report or CAAR.
-Due to the large number of new students enrolling at Cal State East Bay, it typically takes a minimum of two quarters of enrollment before your CSU Academic Advisement Report (CAAR) is completed.
+After enrollment, students will have transferrable credits outlined in a CSU Degree Audit Report or DAR.
+Due to the large number of new students enrolling at Cal State East Bay, it typically takes a minimum of two quarters of enrollment before your CSU Degree Audit Report (DAR) is completed.
 Learn more by visiting the Transferring Credits web page.